rodloboz/hang-outs/README.md

   end
 end
 ```
-NOTE that I have deliberately left out any authorization scheme, which means that our private chats are available for any user o eavesdrop.
+NOTE that I have deliberately left out any authorization scheme, which means that our private chats are available for any user to eavesdrop.
 You should set up an authorization system to protect these actions, for example with `Pundit` policies - a user can only access chats where they are either a sender or a recipient.

 Don't forget to nest the routes:
 ```ruby